kevinzunigacuellar/atmega328p/docs/src/content/docs/setup.md

 ---
-title: Setup
+title: Getting Started with ATmega328P
-description: Learn the fundamentals of ATmega328P microcontroller programming
+description: Setting up the development environment for ATmega328P
 ---

 To simplify getting started with the ATmega328P, we recommend using a development board like the Arduino Uno instead of wiring the microcontroller directly to a breadboard.
 This allows you to focus on learning the basics of programming and interfacing with the microcontroller without worrying about the hardware setup.